BNETDocs/bnetdocs-web/README.md

 Entertainment&trade; or its brands, and is not intended to compete with or undermine Blizzard Entertainment&trade; or Battle.net&trade;.
 Persons using this software understand that the information provided within is collected knowledge from years of observations and may be inaccurate.
+All aforementioned trademarks are the property of their respectful owners.
 See the LICENSE file at the root of this repository for more info.

 **BNETDocs: Phoenix** is the successor to
 [BNETDocs: Redux](https://github.com/carlbennett/bnetdocs-web/tree/redux).